aharshi0909/aharshi0909/README.md

 ### About Me:
 - 🔭 **Currently working on:** Something.
-- 🌱 **Currently learning:** Python (because apparently, I love being slow.)
+- 🌱 **Currently learning:** Something
 - 👯 **Looking to collaborate on:** Nothing right now.
 - 🤝 **Looking for help with:** Web Dev Backend.
 If you know how to make APIs stop hating me, hit me up.
 I’ll pay you in memes and bad cricket puns.
 (Why did the API go to therapy?
 Too many `404` issues.)
 - 👨‍💻 **All of my projects are available at:** [My GitHub](https://github.com/aharshi0909) (Even though it’s 5 years old and I post hardly once a month.
 Consistency is overrated. )
-- 📝 **I regularly write articles on:** Articles are too complex, as I know more JavaScript than English.
-My grammar is held together by semicolons and hope, much like Pakistan’s middle order.
+- 📝 **I regularly write articles on:** Articles are too complex, as I know more JavaScript and Python than English.
+My grammar is held together by curly braces and indentation, much like Pakistan’s middle order.
-- 💬 **Ask me about:** Web Dev, why JavaScript is both my best friend and worst enemy, or why pineapple on pizza is a crime against humanity.
+- 💬 **Ask me about:** Web Dev and Python, why JavaScript is both my best friend and worst enemy, or why pineapple on pizza is a crime against humanity.
 (Spoiler: Ask the Italians.)
 - 📫 **How to reach me:**
   - **Email:** [aharshi.samaddar27@gmail.com](mailto:aharshi.samaddar27@gmail.com) (I promise I’ll reply faster than your ISP’s customer service.
 Unless I’m napping.
 Or coding.
 Or napping while coding.)
   - **Discord:** DebuggedDev/_archy11_ (Send to both because I can’t remember which one is which.
 It’s a mystery, even to me. )
 - 📄 **Know about my experiences:** I’m too lazy to write it down.
-Let’s just say I’ve survived countless `undefined` errors and lived to tell the tale.
+Let’s just say I’ve survived countless `undefined` and Traceback errors and lived to tell the tale.
 - 😄 **Pronouns:** He/Him (I’m a simple guy—no drama, just code.
 Rather can call me a coder/programmer)
 - ⚡ **Fun fact:** We’re living in a simulation, and I coded it.
 If you find any bugs, please don’t report them—I’m already behind on patches.